 An Array of Utopian Flowers

-Posted on December 4, 2013 | No Comments
+Posted on April 21, 2015 | 5 Comments

 Posted on April 13, 2015 | No Comments

-Posted on December 1, 2013 | No Comments
+Posted on April 8, 2015 | No Comments

 Daily Dose of the Wild

-Twittering from the Trees
+Twittering From the Trees

-- Posted on December 1, 2013 | No CommentsA new documentary film, "Dogtown Redemption," delves inside the lives of West Oakland's poor and homeless recyclers.
+- Posted on December 1, 2013 | No CommentsA documentary film, "Dogtown Redemption," delves inside the lives of West Oakland's poor and homeless recyclers.
 While California must deal with its urban poverty problem, and rogue recyclers steal from recycling funds, overall the state's Bottle Bill has significantly reduced waste.

-- Posted on October 18, 2013 | 1 CommentValero Energy seeks permits for large-scale shipments of low-quality tar sands oil via rail into their Port of Los Angeles refinery, without any public comment or environmental review.
+- Posted on October 18, 2013 | 5 CommentsValero Energy seeks permits for large-scale shipments of low-quality tar sands oil via rail into their Port of Los Angeles refinery, without any public comment or environmental review.
 As part of a larger move to transport climate-disrupting unconventional crude to ports for refining and export to the world, it presents dangers given recent rail accidents, the corrosive nature of tar sands bitumen, and the significant pollution that surrounding communities already live with.

-- Posted on September 30, 2013 | 2 CommentsThe boom in North Dakota shale oil and the growth in Alberta tar sands, as well as the political costs of building pipelines has encouraged a move to ship more oil by rail.
+- Posted on September 30, 2013 | 3 CommentsThe boom in North Dakota shale oil and the growth in Alberta tar sands, as well as the political costs of building pipelines has encouraged a move to ship more oil by rail.
 The move comes after high-profile disasters and the threat of massive climate disruption has caused heightened scrutiny of unconventional oil shipped by train to the global market.

-- Posted on August 9, 2013 | No CommentsLauren Steiner writes on California's insufficient move to regulate fracking with SB 4, sponsored by State Representative Fran Pavley: "Worse than having no regulations, weak regulations provide political cover to legislators who could otherwise be pressured to vote for a moratorium on the practice."
+- Posted on August 9, 2013 | 2 CommentsLauren Steiner writes on California's insufficient move to regulate fracking with SB 4, sponsored by State Representative Fran Pavley: "Worse than having no regulations, weak regulations provide political cover to legislators who could otherwise be pressured to vote for a moratorium on the practice."
 Tell Fran Pavley to withdraw her bad regulatory bill and fight for a fracking ban instead!

 - Posted on July 8, 2013 | 1 CommentWhile the Great Pacific Garbage Patch continues to grow, a paper by researchers at the Monterey Bay Aquarium Research Institute shows that trash is accumulating in the deep sea, particularly in Monterey Canyon, off the coast of California.
 This causes dire impacts to the marine ecosystem and humans who thrive from it.